Postnatal Brain Development – What’s Happening After Birth

 At this point, the brain is basically formed and genetics hands over the reigns of brain development to the environment.
 In the deluge of new information that the baby is exposed to after birth, many new connections are constantly being laid down.
 The brain is really a sponge at this moment, as it absorbs new senses and experiences.
 These enable the child to recognize smells, colors, familiar touches, and people who are frequently seen, especially mom.

 Factors Affecting Postnatal Brain Development

-Development of Memories - Another form of adaptation of the brain to it's environment is the creation of memories.
+- Development of Memories – Another form of adaptation of the brain to its environment is the creation of memories.
 But these can be both a blessing and a curse.
-Developing good early memories will make us optimistic, but the early bitter or negligent memories have give us a negative attitude towards life.
-However, mild to moderate stress at childhood will prepare us to adjust to the real world.
+Developing good early memories will make us optimistic, but the early bitter or negligent memories have given us a negative attitude towards life.
+However, mild to moderate stress in childhood will prepare us to adjust to the real world.